 Another source for election lesson plans.

-The above link takes you to their current events lesson plans See also their Lesson Plans by Category.
+The above link takes you to their current events lesson plans Scroll down the page to find lesson plans by subject area.

-Many current events lesson plans for a variety of subject areas including the lesson below.
+Many current events lesson plans for a variety of subject areas including President Trump's First 100 Days.

 Teaching with the News